webtions/i-recommend-this/readme.txt

 == Frequently Asked Questions ==

+#### Where can I learn more about this plugin?
 Take a look at the [official "I Recommend This" FAQ](https://themeist.com/plugins/wordpress/i-recommend-this/).

+#### How to get support?
 You can also visit the [support center](https://wordpress.org/support/plugin/i-recommend-this/) and start a discussion if needed.

+#### Reporting Security Bugs
+Please report security bugs found in the source code through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/i-recommend-this).
+The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 == Changelog ==